acriptis/google-search-python/README.md

-Use the Google Custom Search API to search the web from Python.
+Use the Google Custom Search API to search the web from Python 3.

 **This is by no means a finished library!**